 Minimize waste paint disposal.
 The best method of reducing paint waste is to carefully estimate how much product will be required for a particular application so as to have little or nothing remaining for disposal.

 If paint is kept in stock, attempt to use it before the storage life expiration date, and don't maintain so much inventory that it expires before use.
 All this requires careful procurement, stocking, and use practices, and conscientious inventory management.
 For example, an inventory control system with a "first- in- first-out" (FIFO) policy will reduce the amount of expired materials.

 Require a one- for-one exchange in which workers must return an empty container in order to receive a new one.
 This will control the number of open containers, and thus reduce the risk of spills, contamination, and wasted materials.

-When waste paint must be disposed of, segregate and classify the material by type, since some paints have characteristics that make them more hazardous and expensive to dispose of (e.g., lead-based paints) than other "safer" paints (e.g., acrylics).
+When waste paint must be disposed of, segregate and classify the material by type, since some paints have characteristics that make them more hazardous and expensive to dispose of (e.g. lead-based paints) than other "safer" paints (e.g., acrylics).
 Label the containers according to their contents and level of hazard, and store appropriately until disposal by an authorized agent.
 Disposal should be carried out in a timely manner, and waste paint should not be allowed to accumulate in large quantities.

 Extend paint shelf life.
-With regard to expired paint, it is better to use it if possible than to dispose of it as waste.
+With regard to expired paint, it is better to use it, if possible, than to dispose of it as waste.
 Most two-part epoxies can be properly stored in ambient temperature conditions and remain functional for up to 10 years.
 Water-based paint and oil-based paint can be stored at ambient conditions for three to five years.

 Previously opened cans of water-based and oil-based paints are usually not suitable if stored for longer than one year.
 Previously opened cans of unmixed two-part epoxy paint in good condition may still be good after three to four years in storage.
 However, it is important to consult the paint supplier to ensure a given product will remain functional before extending the shelf life in this manner.

 Prevent and contain spills.
-Use appropriate paint storage containers that are labeled correctly, and monitor for leaks.
+Use appropriate paint storage containers that are labelled correctly, and monitor for leaks.
 While transporting vats and pails, make sure provisions have been made to catch spillages.
 Provide ditches, bunds, or other measures in work and storage areas to contain any leakage or spillage.

-After cleaning up spills, store the waste paint, clean-up rags, and other materials in properly- labeled containers prior to disposal by an authorized agent.
+After cleaning up spills, store the waste paint, clean-up rags, and other materials in properly labelled containers prior to disposal by an authorized agent.

+Lead based paints

+Prior to 1970, lead was the major ingredient in paint and was used as a base, as a drying agent, as colouring (often white, red, orange, yellow and scarlet) and to protect steel and iron from corrosion.
+Lead-based paints were used both inside and outside of buildings and as protective coatings on plant and equipment and were widely used on AtoN structures.
+The removal of lead-based paint from buildings, structures, plant and equipment can result in harm to those workers carrying out the removal work and the environment if not captured, handled and disposed of appropriately.

+Containment or full encapsulation may be required to capture the paint being removed so it is not released into the environment.
+Countries will usually have a legislative requirement for managing lead-based paints, detailing the safety and environmental controls required for removal, containment transport and disposal.

+For paint removal, the following activities and equipment may be required: